jonahpena/CampaignSort/README.md

 ## Technology Stack

 1. .NET 6.0: A free, cross-platform, open-source developer platform for building many different types of applications.

-1. C#: A modern, object-oriented programming language developed by Microsoft.
+2. C#: A modern, object-oriented programming language developed by Microsoft.
+3. MVC: An architectural design pattern that separates an application into three main logical components: the Model, the View, and the Controller.
+This pattern helps to achieve separation of concerns.

-1. NUnit: A unit-testing framework for all .Net languages.
+4. NUnit: A unit-testing framework for all .Net languages.

 ## Code Examples